 Now that we know what causes humidity outside, what about inside?

-What Does High Humidity do to a Home?
+What Causes High Humidity do to a Home?

 While high humidity outside can be annoying and uncomfortable, it can wreak havoc inside the house.
 High humidity can present a myriad of problems within a home.
 Where there is high humidity there tends to be bacteria, mold, and mildew.
 And remember the example of the cold glass water droplets sliding down the outer glass?
 The same effect can happen to the windows of a home, possibly dripping down onto wooden objects, damaging them in the process.